-The date to withdraw from fall courses without academic penalty has passed.
-If your situation is exceptional, please discuss with an Educational Advisor, Indigenous Advisor or an International Student Advisor by booking an appointment on-line or by calling 1-800-715-0914.
+The date to withdraw from winter courses without academic penalty is Feb 26.
+If your situation is exceptional, and it's beyond that date, please discuss with an Educational Advisor, Indigenous Advisor or an International Student Advisor by booking an appointment on-line or by calling 1-800-715-0914.

-There are multiple ways to pay your tuition at NIC.
+There are multiple ways to pay your tuition or program deposits at NIC.
 Tuition and fees must be paid by the due dates outlined in NIC’s academic deadlines.
+You will also be given a due date for a deposit, if you are accepting a seat for an upcoming program.
 Please visit NIC’s website or more details.

 All courses will be delivered in digital format or a blended format, with some digital content.
-For a full list of courses and to registration continues see winter timetable and winter timetable.
-Note: you must be accepted into an NIC program in order to register for a course.
+For a full list of upcoming courses see Spring & Summer timetable.
+Note: you must be accepted into an NIC program first in order to register for a course.

 There are a variety of methods instructors are planning for delivery, including, but not limited to, email, Blackboard Learn, Website/Blogging (Wordpress) and web conferencing (BlueJeans, Zoom, etc.).
 Students will require access to a computer with internet to successfully engage in coursework.
 Cell phones are not adequate for digital learning.

 North Island College recognizes that due to the COVID-19 pandemic, you may be experiencing challenges and financial hardship.
-If you are concerned about being able to pay your tuition on time, or you may be worried that you don't have the appropriate technology to carry out your classes, please make an appointment with an Educational Advisor or a Financial Advisor as soon as possible and prior to the start of the winter term (January 4, 2021).
+If you are concerned about being able to pay your tuition on time, or you may be worried that you don't have the appropriate technology to carry out your classes, please make an appointment with an Educational Advisor or a Financial Aid Advisor as soon as possible.

 International students facing challenges and financial hardship should book an appointment with an International Student Advisor (ISA).
 Appointments with ISA’s can be booked online or by emailing email@example.com.